-Tap on the corresponding parameter to open a pop-up menu where you can choose the desired option by tapping.
-Tap on Close to close the pop-up menu.
+Click on the corresponding slot to open a pop up menu where you can choose the desired parameter.
+You can also click and hold on the parameter and move the mouse up and down to choose the desired parameter.

 Fader